threefoldtecharchive/info_manual3/wiki/weblets/weblets_qvm.md

 ![](img/qvm1.png)

-- Fill in the instance name: it's used to reference the VM in the future.
+- Fill in the instance name: it's used to reference the QVM in the future.
 - For now the QVM comes with
-  -  Ubuntu-22.04 image
+  -  `Ubuntu-22.04 image`
-  -  1 CPU
+  -  `1 CPU`
-  -  2 GB RAM
+  -  `2 GB RAM`
 - `Public IPv4` flag gives the QSFS virtual machine a Public IPv4
 - `Public IPv6` flag gives the QSFS virtual machine a Public IPv6
 - `Planetary Network` to connect the QSFS Virtual Machine to Planetary network